 Dairy farming and numerous cow shelters together generate a lot of bio-waste in the form of cow dung.
 The large heaps of cow dung are a major problem in gaushalas (protective shelters for cows) since they lack an efficient means to convert cow dung into a useful resource.
 In fact, the gaushalas near Yamuna throw their cow dung into the river where it overflows during heavy rain.
 Then, due to lack of space, it is then transported to landfills where it adds to the quantum of municipal waste.
 In India, 1.6 lac tonnes of cow dung is wasted every day, clogging drains and polluting groundwater, or is simply left to decompose.
-Not only is it unhygienic and spreads diseases like malaria, diarrhea and, hepatitis, but it also releases extremely harmful gases into the air.
+Not only is it unhygienic and spreads diseases like malaria, diarrhoea and, hepatitis, but it also releases extremely harmful gases into the air.
 Currently, there is no efficient method to dispose of this humongous amount of cow dung.

 Arth has come up with a unique and novel solution.
 That is: replace wooden logs used in cremations with cow dung logs.
 Arth logs are made from cow dung, wood shavings, and bagasse before they are baked at a very high temperature.
 They can then be used as a substitute for wooden logs in cremations.